hkarthik7/azure-devops-java-sdk/examples/GraphApi.md

             // get a list of groups
             graph.getGroups();

+            // get a list of other users in the group var groupMembers = graph.getGroupMembersOf(groupDescriptor);

+            // get a list of other groups the user is a member of var groups = graph.getMemberOfGroups(userDescriptor);

+            // create a new group
+            graph.createGroup("ReadersPlus", "A group containing both readers and additional privileges");

             // delete a user by user descriptor graph.deleteUser(userDescriptor);
         } catch (AzDException e) {